 Gestational trophoblastic disease comprises a heterogeneous group of related lesions arising from abnormal proliferation of trophoblast of the placenta.
 The pathogenesis of gestational trophoblastic disease is unique, because the maternal lesions arise from fetal, not maternal, tissue.

 The histopathology of gestational trophoblastic disease is discussed here.
 The epidemiology, clinical manifestations, diagnosis, and treatment of hydatidiform moles and malignant gestational trophoblastic disease are reviewed separately.
-(See "Gestational trophoblastic disease: Epidemiology, clinical manifestations and diagnosis" and "Gestational trophoblastic disease: Management of hydatidiform mole" and "Gestational trophoblastic neoplasia: Staging and treatment".)
+(See "Hydatidiform mole: Epidemiology, clinical features, and diagnosis" and "Hydatidiform mole: Management" and "Gestational trophoblastic neoplasia: Staging and treatment".)

-●Gestational trophoblastic neoplasia (GTN) – Gestational neoplasms include: choriocarcinoma, placental site trophoblastic tumor, epithelioid trophoblastic tumor, and invasive mole that do not resolve spontaneously.
+●Gestational trophoblastic neoplasia (GTN) – Gestational neoplasms include: choriocarcinoma, placental site trophoblastic tumor, epithelioid trophoblastic tumor, and invasive mole.
 In the absence of tissue for a definitive histopathologic diagnosis, disease diagnosed as a result of persistent elevation of human chorionic gonadotropim (hCG) after evacuation of a molar pregnancy is termed GTN.

 Most, but not all, GTD produces the beta subunit of human chorionic gonadotropin (hCG).
 Chromosomal abnormalities are characteristic of some GTD subtypes; assessment of DNA content enhances the diagnostic accuracy of histological diagnosis (see 'Genetics' below) [1,2].